Snow Peak GigaPower 2.0 Review

 Our Analysis and Test Results

-Snow Peak has been making the GigaPower Auto for a number of years.
+Snow Peak has been making the GigaPower Auto for many years.
 The previous version of this unit had features that are slowly becoming standard, such as great packability, low weight, and a piezoelectric starter.
 The older model, however, was plagued with mediocre fuel efficiency and abysmal boil time.
 The GigaPower Auto 2.0 has that same great feature set, with much-improved boil time and fuel efficiency.

-The GigaPower 2.0 is above average in the weight department.
-It's 0.4 oz heavier than the PocketRocket 2 and considerably lighter than the Classic Trail.
-Even when the lack of a pot is compensated for to compare to an integrated canister stove (see how in our How We Tested Backpacking Stoves article), it's lighter than Jetboil MiniMo.
+The GigaPower 2.0 is about average in the weight department compared to similar models.
+It's considerably lighter than the Classic Trail.
+Even when you compensate for the lack of a pot to compare it to an integrated canister stove (see how in our How We Tested Backpacking Stoves article), it's lighter than Jetboil MiniMo.
 Keep in mind that the GigaPower 2.0 comes with a piezoelectric starter (Snow Peak says this adds 0.3 oz) while the PocketRocket 2 does not.
 It also packs down about as small as the PocketRocket 2 and comes with a slightly smaller plastic case.

 Simmering was something that this stove does well.
-Like the PocketRocket 2, the valve control is sensitive at the low end and the stove can be turned way down before sputtering out.
-The PocketRocket 2 and Primus Classic are the two highest scorers in the simmering department, earning the only 9 out of 10s.
+Like the PocketRocket Deluxe, the valve control is sensitive at the low end, and the stove can be turned way down before sputtering out.
+The Deluxe and Primus Classic are the two highest scorers in the simmering department, earning the only 9 out of 10s.

 Ease Of Use